graviton-browser/graviton-browser/website/source/browser-update.rst

 Update protocol
 ---------------

-The updater will request the URL ``https://update.graviton.app/latest?c=5`` where 5 is the current version of the app.
+The updater will request the URL ``https://update.graviton.app/osname/control?c=5`` where 5 is the current version of the app and
-The server may use the UUID to do A/B testing, count the number of users etc.

-The server will respond with a redirect to a signed update JAR which will be downloaded.
+"osname" is either "mac" or "win".
+The control file is a properties file that must have at least one key, "Latest-Update-URL" which contains a relative URL to a JAR file.
+The value of this key will be interpreted as if it were an HTML link, so, you can use either absolute URLs or a path like "/foo/bar" in it.

+The JAR filename must be of the form "5.something.whatever", i.e. a dot separated name where the first component is the integer version number.
+It will be downloaded and unpacked only if the version number in the filename is higher than the currently executing version.
+The other components are arbitrary and ignored.

+The signed JAR will be downloaded, verified and unpacked into the numbered directory indicated by the file name.
+The execute bit is set on a hard-coded OS specific path to ensure the main executable can be invoked.
+Once this is done the update is complete.

 Updating the updater
 --------------------